Magnetme/connectivity-test/README.md

 Sometimes people notify us of connectivity problems.
 This system can remotely be run to quickly determine where these problems lie.
-Generally its not our problem, and a recruiter can easily send this to any ITer to actually fix a problem
+Generally it's not on the Magnet.me end, but it can be difficult to show this.
+This test provides a quick and visual result to show to other parties where the problem may lie.

 ## How

-1. Send a recruiter who reports any problem one of the above links
+1. Send a recruiter who reports any problem one of the above links (in case of a domain block, use the magnetme.com domain).
-1. Let them share the results
+1. Let them share the results back with us.
-1. Indicate this is clearly their problem
+1. Our IT can then infer where the problem approximately lies.
+    1. If this is on our end, escalate it to get it fixed asap.
+    1. If it is on the remote end, provide information back to the client, which they may in turn escalate to their IT department.
-1. Offer to let one of our IT guys to help (if high end client only!)
+1. Offer to let one of our IT guys to help with a call, if required.

 Example gif of the system running in a browser (might be outdated):